Solo Mouth Harp

 Touchtone Duo was formed in 2011 in Moscow and Yakutsk, Russia.
 During an intensive two week period, Deirdre Morgan and Aksenty Beskrovny investigated the possibilities of the mouth harp duet.
 Playing in unison or an octave apart, Touchtone Duo explored the interactions of lower and higher harmonics in different acoustic spaces and experimented with extended free improvisation.

 From 2012-2015, Deirdre taught solo and ensemble mouth harp playing and theory at SOAS, University of London.
 Members of the society have performed at events around London, including an open-air concert at the Nest Collective’s Campfire Club.

 Pipes and Trump

 Since 2012, Deirdre Morgan (mouth harp, voice) has collaborated with piper Edward McIlwaine (great Highland bagpipe, Scottish smallpipes, practice chanter, voice).
 Their repertoire includes English ballads, Scottish pipe tunes, and arrangements of other folk traditions for mouth harp, voice, and pipes.
 They have played in Vancouver, the UK, and France.

 Gamelan Gita Asmara

 From 2005-2010, Deirdre was a member of Gamelan Gita Asmara, Vancouver’s well-known Balinese performing arts ensemble.
-As a musician, Deirdre played many instruments in the ensemble, but focused particularly on the reyong, or kettle gongs.
-In addition to being a musician, Deirdre produced GGA’s first ever album, Gamelan Gita Asmara Live (2008), and served as a board member (2009-10) and president (2010-11).
+As a musician, Deirdre played several instruments in the ensemble but specialized in reyong, or kettle gongs.
+Deirdre also produced GGA’s first album, Gamelan Gita Asmara Live (2008), and served as a board member (2009-10) and president (2010-11).